• Home

 According to the Guttmacher Institute, over 50% of pregnancies in Illinois are unplanned.
 Drinking alcohol before realizing you are pregnant is common.
 The safest decision is to abstain from alcohol for the remainder of your pregnancy.
 If possible, get regular prenatal care and talk to your healthcare provider about any alcohol use during your pregnancy to discuss any concerns.

-AVOIDING ALCOHOL IS NOT EASY FOR EVERYONE.
-If you need support with alcohol during your pregnancy, learn about treatment options here.
+If you need support with alcohol during your pregnancy, learn about treatment options at SAMSHA or NIAAA.

 This site is intended to provide information on Fetal Alcohol Spectrum Disorder.
-The content found on the website is not intended to recommend, replace, or serve as a substitution for professional medical, psychological, legal, or educational advice, recommendations, diagnosis, treatment, medication, therapies, or counsel.
+The content found on the website is not intended to recommend, replace, or serve as a substitute for professional medical, psychological, legal, or educational advice, recommendations, diagnosis, treatment, medication, therapies, or counsel.
 References and resources to specific organizations do not constitute endorsement by this site.

 As a reminder, medical or mental health concerns should be discussed with a licensed professional.
 If you or someone with you is in immediate danger, please contact 911.